 - Third DUI or DWAI offense – Minimum of 60 days in jail or a maximum of 1 year, mandatory drug and alcohol driving safety education or treatment program, minimum fine of $600 or a maximum of $1,500, minimum of 48 hours of community service or a maximum of 120 hours, and a minimum of 2 years of probation.

-How Police Identify Stoned Drivers
+How Police Identify a Stoned Driver in Colorado

 If the driver who hit you smells of marijuana or cannabis is found inside their car, it’s a pretty good indication they might have been driving under the influence.
 But what if the signs aren’t so obvious?